Impact & Research

 2008: Research findings exploring business activity & performance in the craft sector are released.

 2010: Making It is launched with an Online Resource & Tool Kit.
-Cockpit Arts becomes a fully fledged Social Enterprise and Chief Executive, Vanessa Swann is awarded the Arts & Business Garrett Award for outstanding achievement in the encouragement of business support for the arts.
+Cockpit becomes a fully fledged Social Enterprise and Chief Executive, Vanessa Swann is awarded the Arts & Business Garrett Award for outstanding achievement in the encouragement of business support for the arts.

 2011: Exciting celebrations for 25th Birthday with celebrity guests and a new Consultancy Service which grabs global interest.
 The Prince’s Trust partners our Creative Careers programme.